-When considering to send a donor’s annual report, one of the primary considerations is how you’re going to send it.
+When considering sending a donor’s annual report, one of the primary considerations is how you’re going to send it.

 Will you send a hard copy or digital or both?

-At this point in time when everyone is still living under the restriction of the COVID-19 crisis, you can save money by publishing your annual report digitally as a PDF download and only send hard copies to your highest giving donors.
+At this point in time, when everyone is still living under the restriction of the COVID-19 crisis, you can save money by publishing your annual report digitally as a PDF download and only sending hard copies to your highest-giving donors.

 Also, you may want to consider a way that you can recycle your annual report content so that you get the most bang for your buck.

-One way to do this is turning your annual report into a series of blog posts or web pages on your site.
+One way to do this is to turn your annual report into a series of blog posts or web pages on your site.

-Most annual reports focus on all the activity that happened over the past year.
+Most annual reports focus on all the activities that happened over the past year.

 For example, “We handed out this many sandwiches, this many socks, this many blankets over the past year.”